Mariel White (Tenor)

 Why do gingers hate jazz?
 Because they have no soul.

 Hey, I’m Konstantin and I am from Bulgaria (whatever the hell this is).
-I am a first year student at McGill and I am really passionate about music.
 Before McGill and the Chromies, I had been in all kinds of ensemble, including Bulgarian folklore choir, a heavy metal band, and a boy band.
 Yeah, it’s pretty random… My musical style is also very weird mostly because I love both Heavy Metal and Classical music.
 I was also a finalist in the first season of X-Factor Bulgaria, which is pretty cool I guess… I joined the Chromatones because I wanted to learn to sing from a sheet and because they are awesome!!!!

 In my spare time, which is not that much, I like to play guitar, go to the gym, and drink/party with friends study in the library.